aos/temple/README.md

   name = "Aos Dabbagh"
   github = "aos"
   email = "your@email.com"
+  # Note: GA Javascript snippet is not included if "gaid" is left blank
   gaid = "Your Google Analytics ID" twitter = "twitterID" medium = "mediumUsername"